Titokhan/rEFInd_installer/README.md

 # rEFInd_installer
-A collection of scripts to install rEFInd on Windows
+A collection of scripts to install [rEFInd](http://www.rodsbooks.com/refind/) from Windows.